mwmlln/hangman/README.md

 ##  Testing
 Testing was carried out by creating each function at a time to minimise the small errors impacting the whole project.
+* [Python Tutor](http://pythontutor.com/visualize.html#mode=edit) was used throughout the projet's building/testing stage to troubleshoot on errors.

+*

 ### Here are some of the challenges I encountered and steps taken to fix.

 1. Validating user input for category choises. try/except method is used to validate the user input for category choise however, it was throwing system error instead of preset printing messagge
+  This was fixed by changing the condition for the while loop.

 2. Game completion with the answer that includes space between the words As function compares answer and correct user input list as set, empty space included in the answer was preventing the both list to match after all the letters were filled.
   This issue was resolved by simply creating a new variabe with removed space and this new variable is used to be reffered instead.

+3. category_choise function was repeating despite the user input being the right condition.
+I was spending quite some time changing the approach within the while loop in the function without any success.
+ Thanks to Johann in Code Institure's tutor support who has pointed out the function being called in main function and then again when the return value is set to a variable.
+The solution was very simple just to remove it from main function.

 ###  Validating code